{modulation} and the poetry of Jared Carter

 There are affinities between 'Les Barricades' and the work of a practitioner of 'Colour Field Painting,' even though its use of colour has no counterpart in the work of Jared Carter.
 This is an artist whose work has something of the mysterious composure of 'Les Barricades,' even if his own life was almost completely lacking in tranquillity: the artist Mark Rothko.
 Responding to these works of Jared Carter and Mark Rothko requires a process of attuning, an abandonment of everydayness, banality, the hectic, the fractured.
 If a person can't become attuned in this way, it's unlikely that they will be able to enter into the world of either artist.
 For all that, the worlds of the two aren't identical, nor are they equally valuable.

-It's obvious to me - I hope it would be obvious to anyone who fair-mindedly, without preconceptions, compares the work of the two - that Jared Carter is a far more important verbal artist than the artist in paint Mark Rothko.
-(There are reasons why this comparison should be contested but I think that they are large extraneous reasons, to do with non-artistic considerations: the fact that fine art has scarcity value, unlike the very cheap publications of a poet, the higher, the misguidedly higher, prestige of fine art in general compared with poetry, which in turn has more to do with finance than with artistic value, the fact that art-works require buildings, often very expensive buildings, for their display.)
+It's obvious to me - I hope it would be obvious to anyone who fair-mindedly, without preconceptions, compares the work of the two - that Jared Carter is a more important verbal artist than the artist in paint Mark Rothko.
+There are reasons why this comparison should be contested but I think that they are largely extraneous reasons, to do with non-artistic considerations: the fact that fine art has scarcity value, unlike the very cheap publications of a poet, the higher, the misguidedly higher, prestige of fine art in general compared with poetry, which in turn has more to do with finance than with artistic value, the fact that art-works require buildings, often very expensive buildings, for their display.)
 Disregarding these gross and ultimately unimportant matters, I don't regard comparisons of artistic success in such different media as impossible.

 Robert Hughes, in 'The Shock of the New,' praises Mark Rothko's paintings for their "exquisite sense of nuance."
 I think that "exquisite gradations" and "exquisite contrasts," or, perhaps, contrasts which are "striking but not particularly exquisite" would be more exact.
 Nuances are local complexities within the whole, and these are far more in evidence in this work of Jared Carter, as I hope I will show later.
 Modern art in general is excessively short of nuance, plainness verging upon monotony and plainness which is indistinguishable from monotony.
 Mark Rothko's work is not immune.ther states, of course) of the mentally ill and the abused.